Retour

 Nutrition and dental care: getting off to a good start

-This first visit is also an excellent time to talk about dental care, an aspect that is often overlooked but crucial for preventing oral disease.
+This visit is also an excellent time to talk about dental care, an aspect that is often overlooked but crucial for preventing oral disease.
 Yes, even puppies and kittens can start getting their teeth brushed!

 Behaviour: all questions are welcome